 It is forbidden to re-position robots by hand or by any other means with the only exception of the use of high level coaching of the robots (see FL 3.10, RC-Decision 2.1).
 The referee may show a yellow card to the robot that doesn't stay at least 2m (for the attacking team) or 3m (for the defending team) from the ball, following the referee's instructions.
-After that, if the robot doesn't follow the position restrictions of the procedure, the referee will show a second yellow card and the robot that received this card must be removed from the field for two minutes.
+After that, if the robot doesn't follow the position restrictions of the procedure, the referee will show a second yellow card and the robot that received this card must be removed from the field for 90 seconds.

 RoboCup RoboCup Changes and Comments RC-16.1: The above mentioned 2m and 3m refers to the radius of a circle centered on the Procedure ball.
 The robots must be completely out of each circle respectively, depending on its status (attacking or defending).
-The referee must restart the game within 7 seconds after game stops.
+The referee must restart the game within 7 seconds after game stops with the exception for the autonomous substitution procedure defined in RC-3.5.